There was a day when the recitation of the Quran from the mosque was not that usual background noise anymore.

 Learning About Allah and Islam

 I moved into the Islamic boarding school after my husband made a clear statement that he did not want to embrace Islam.
 I still tried to convince him and we even had counseling sessions but eventually I asked for a divorce because he did not want to accept Islam.

 Living and learning in the Islamic school connected me with many other students of Islam.
 Many were much younger than me but what connected us all was our love and passion for Allah’s religion.
 All of us wanted to know more about Him and how to become more pleasing to Him.
 I learned to read Quran.
 I memorized parts of Quran.
 And every new word, every new knowledge brought me closer to my Lord.

 It was also during my time in the Islamic boarding school when I started covering my head on a daily basis.
 Praise be to my Most Merciful Creator!

 Even at my workplace, people accepted my decision, my new life and my new look.
 Allah opened their hearts and made them accept me just the way I am.
 Many people are interested in my story of how I came to Islam.
 It motivates them and makes them feel grateful to Allah, they tell me.

 One of the most beautiful things in my life now is being able to attend congregational prayer and listen to the recitation of Quran while standing in prayer.
 It is during these moments that I feel the tremendous gift Allah has bestowed upon me and upon humanity in general.
 The Quran, I feel, is one of His greatest gifts to us.

-This article tells the story of Katrin.
-She is now in her forties and lives and works in Indonesia.
-She is originally from Germany.
-The author met Katrin and talked with her about her conversion.
+(This article tells the story of Sara.
+She is originally from England.
+The author met Sara and talked with her about her conversion)